 \squishlist {\item \textit{Usage Scenarios:} A set of real-world usage situations based on production use cases and a list of models to be run for each usage scenario must be defined.} {\item \textit{Model Dependency:} As certain ML models are cascaded, model dependencies across the task must be specified to study resource allocation and scheduling effects.} {\item \textit{Target Processing Rates:} Provide meaningful and applicable real-time requirements and processing rates for each model in each usage scenario to establish application behavior and system performance expectations.} {\item \textit{Variants of a Usage Scenarios:} To reflect the dynamic nature of model execution and enable apples-to-apples comparisons, the benchmark must give numerous scenarios with distinct active time windows for each model.} \squishend

 Based on the requirements, we define \bench.
-We first discuss unit models and usage scenarios used in \bench, then describe its evaluation infrastructure and scoring techniques.
-Later in \autoref{sec:eval} we show why each of these principles are important by conducting architectural analysis using \bench.
+We first discuss unit models and usage scenarios in \bench, then describe its evaluation infrastructure and scoring techniques.
+Later in \autoref{sec:eval}, we show why these principles are important by conducting architectural analysis using \bench.